Controlling a personal watercraft (PWC), is an exhilarating experience that offers riders a thrilling sense of freedom on the water.

 I need to make a note of the history of braking for watercraft, as it’s not always been a thing.

-Even to this day, a braking system is not on every model, some even lack a reverse on top of that!
+Even to this day, a braking system is not for every model, some even lack a reverse!

 Sea-Doo